 These are typically branded with terms like “1st Bowman Card” and should be depicted in their minor league uniforms, but since they have the MLB license, they are being printed with their MLB uniforms, and it’s tough to tell which is which.

 Few are saying anything, and even fewer notice.
 Many young collectors are unaware of the hobby history, so they are ignorant of the loopholes and shenanigans played by the card manufacturers.

 For further details on parallel rookie cards check this out: Parallel Rookie Cards, Helping or Hurting the Hobby?

 The consequence is a watered-down version of the RC.
 You see it in auction listings and any online venue that deals with sports card selling or trading.

-Good intentioned folks are trying to sell or trade a prospect cards and calling it a rookie card.
+Good intentioned folks are trying to sell or trade prospect cards, and their calling it a rookie card.
 One thing is sure, whether it be ignorance, uncertainty, or blatant disregard – there is more confusion about what is and is not an RC.